tolaleng/samangweb-monitoring/README.md

 # Samang-Web-Monitoring
-With this Samang Web Monitor you can basically check the uptime and the reaction time of a site.
-Our site screen gives you a propelled uptime outline of your sites.
-When a site goes down, you'll be informed quickly through email, work area notice or Pushbullet, if the site is back online you'll be advised also.
+You can effectively test a site's uptime and reaction time using this Samang Web Monitor.
+Our website screen offers a driven overview of the websites uptime.
+When a site goes down, you will be promptly informed by email, notice of the work area or Pushbullet, if the site is back online, you will also be advised.

 Features:
 - Add, edit or delete websites